krijnsent/crypto_vba/readme.md

 - Build tests for all modules/functions
 - Integrate VBA-JSON into the project
 - Build the Bittrex API connector
-- Build the WEXnz API connector
+- Build the WEXnz API connector (used to be BTCe)
 - Build the Poloniex API connector
 - Build the Kraken API connector
 - Build the Liqui API connector
 - Build the Coinone API connector
 - Build the Cryptopia API connector
 - Build a working and tested VBA hash function
-- Added the UrlEncode function for Cryptopia
+- Added the UrlEncode function for Cryptopia (and Excel versions before 2016)

 # Donate
 If this project/the Excel saves you a lot of programming time, consider sending me a coffee or a beer:<br/>